jetatar/jetatar.github.io/GridFTP_transfer.md

 GridFTP is available on the UCI FIONA DTN: fiona.oit.uci.edu

 ## Using globus-url-copy
 The basic GridFTP client, distributed with the Globus Toolkit, is called **globus-url-copy**.
 It is command line based and it is not interactive.
-It allows only one file transfer at a time.
+It allows only one file transfer at a time.  **globus-url-copy** is installed on the UCI FIONA DTN.
+The following commands are to be executed from the FIONA.

+### Initialize a proxy certificate

 # References